craigschlegel/registrations-for-the-events-calendar/readme.txt

 The form is submitted without leaving the page using AJAX.

-Notification emails are sent to email addresses of your choosing, the form submitter, and details of the submission are saved in a custom table in the WordPress database.
+Notification emails are sent to email addresses of your choosing as well as the form submitter.
+Details of the submission are saved in a custom table in the WordPress database.

-Just about everything in the form is customizable including the text, required fields, and the email messages.
+Just about everything in the form is customizable including the text, required fields, registration limits, and the email messages.

 == Feedback or Support ==